putuoka/c4it-blog/content/posts/csharp-tips/09-temporarly-change-current-culture/article.md

 Console.WriteLine(Thread.CurrentThread.CurrentCulture.NumberFormat.CurrencySymbol); //￥
 ```

-We start by setting the Culture of the current thread to Japanese, so that the Currency symbol is ￥.
+We start by setting the Culture of the current thread to Japanese so that the Currency symbol is ￥.
 Then, we temporarily move to the Italian culture, and we print the Euro symbol.
 Finally, when we move outside the `using` block, we get back to ￥.

 Here's a test that demonstrates the usage: